-Established by Joseph Pilates (1880-1967) the technique, designed to improve quality of movement, has been utilized with enormous success.
-Compatible with the principles of modern movement science, the technique is based around ease and efficiency of movement.
+Established by Joseph Pilates (1880-1967) the technique, designed to improve the quality of movement, has been utilized with enormous success.
+Compatible with the principles of modern movement science, the technique is based on ease and efficiency of movement.

 As you master the technique, you will transform and maintain your body by strengthening the core musculature, improving posture and alignment, lengthening the spine, building muscle tone, and increasing joint stability and flexibility.
 Weight loss is often a welcome side effect.
 Pilates places intense concentration on deep abdominal and Pelvic floor muscles, which is why Pilates has emerged as the most effective way to flatten your stomach.
 Locating the deeper core muscles and learning how to use them correctly takes considerable concentration, control and precision.
 In contrast to exercise techniques that use momentum or mindless repetition, the Pilates method (aptly dubbed “intelligent exercise”) teaches conscious engagement with your movements.
 By learning to focus on every movement and proper breathing you will develop a sense of integration, fluidity and balance.

-Regular practise will dramatically improve your body shape, tone and fitness, will enhance your sports performance and help prevent injuries.
+Regular practice will dramatically improve your body shape, tone and fitness, will enhance your sports performance and help prevent injuries.

 The Pilates method is an ideal component of any rehabilitative program.
 Under the guidance of an experienced Pilates teacher, it is also a safe and effective form of exercise throughout pregnancy.